JavaDevVictoria/SparkleSite/readme.txt

 DEVELOPMENT:

 Anyone is welcome to take part in the development of this open-source script.
-Development work shall take place in the Creamed Coconut forums at http://creamed-coconut.org/forum/index.php.
-Suggestions and problems should also be aired there.
 The script can be modified and distributed, as long as the readme file and link remains intact.